 Too much TNF can cause inflammation and damage to bones, cartilage and tissue.
 Anti TNF therapy blocks the action of TNF and can reduce the amount of inflammation present in your body and joints.

-Anti IL 17A
+Anti IL-17A

-Anti IL-17A therapy is currently licensed to treat ankylosing spondylitis, as well as psoriasis and psoriatic arthritis.
-We anticipate it will also become available in the future for people with nonradiographic axial spondyloarthritis.
+Anti IL-17A therapy is licensed to treat ankylosing spondylitis and non radiographic spondyloarthritis, as well as psoriasis and psoriatic arthritis.

 It works by neutralising the activity of a protein in the body called IL-17A.